Shelby

 Our Reasoning

-You won't get a virus using multiple antivirus programs.
-However too much of a good thing can be a detriment to the performance of your computer.
+Your not likely to get a virus when using multiple antivirus programs.
+However too much of a good thing can be a serious detriment to the performance of your computer.
 Periodically I will get a client who has 2, 3 or even 5 antivirus programs installed on a computer.
 This is a bad idea as it will bring your computer to a near standstill.
 It will run like molasses.
 Both the active scans and background scans will work the drive to death.
 On a spinning drive, this is called thrashing.
 The programs are literally competing against each other for access to the disk.
 This activity also creates a massive backlog in the disk queue.
-This creates significant delays for the user to get any work done.
-The Antivirus programs are competing against each other, as well as the person using the computer.
+This results significant delays for the user to get any work done.
+Sometimes the user incorrectly perceives this as a problem and they will install yet another antivirus program.
+All of the installed antivirus programs are competing against each other, as well as the person using the computer.

 Keep It Simple